utshomax/postman-docs/src/pages/docs/getting-started/settings.md

 ## Add-ons

-Select the link to download Newman, Postman's command line companion.
+Select **Download Newman from npm** to download Newman, Postman's command line companion.
 Newman integrates your Postman collections with your build system and runs automated API tests.
 Learn more about [command line integration with Newman](/docs/collections/using-newman-cli/command-line-integration-with-newman/).

 ## Certificates